-The appellants conduct water-based security patrols of U.S. military, non-military, and foreign flagged ships at berth which may contain explosives and associated equipment used for the loading and unloading of vessels at berth, three wharves and other waterfront facilities..
+The patrol boat operators and the appellants conduct water-based security patrols of U.S. military, non-military, and foreign flagged ships at berth which may contain explosives and associated equipment used for the loading and unloading of vessels at berth, three wharfs and other waterfront facilities.
 They also conduct routine patrols to ensure [Organization] restricted waters are secure at all times, stop potential intruders from entering the restricted area, and ensure the buoys, barriers, pylons, lights, and signs in place clearly mark the restricted waters and warn unauthorized vessels to stay away from the area.